 They saw him sooner than he saw them.
 Yes, they saw him.
-Whether it was .an accident, or a last trick o the ring before it took a new master, it was not on his finger.
+Whether it was an accident, or a last trick of the ring before it took a new master, it was not on his finger.
 With yells of delight the goblins rushed upon him.

-A pang of fear and loss, like an echo of Gollum's misery, smote Bilbo, and forgetting even to draw his sword he struck his hands into his pockets.
-And- there was the ring still, in his left pocket, and it slipped on his finger.
+A pang of fear and loss, like an echo of Gollums misery, smote Bilbo, and forgetting even to draw his sword he struck his hands into his pockets.
+Andthere was the ring still, in his left pocket, and it slipped on his finger.
 The goblins stopped short.
 They could not see a sign of him.
 He had vanished.
 They yelled twice as loud as before, but not so delightedly.

-"Where is it?" they cried.
+Where is it? they cried.

-"Go back up the passage!" some shouted.
+Go back up the passage! some shouted.

-"This way!" some yelled.
-"That way!" others yelled.
+This way! some yelled.
+That way! others yelled.

-"Look out for the door," bellowed the captain.
+Look out for the door, bellowed the captain.